DCS-210/w2022-project-chrissy-ricky/proposal/proposal.md

-1. We intend on using covid and world indicators to examine what cause differences in how different countries experienced the pandemic/ what might have caused different pandemic outcomes across the world.
+1. We intend on using covid and world indicators to examine what cause differences in how different countries experienced the pandemic/ what might have caused different pandemic outcomes across the world (in terms of covid cases and deaths).

-We will use data from two sources: (1) Covid-19 related data (owid-covid data), (2) World Bank World Development Indicator.
-Covid-related data is coming from this repo: <https://github.com/owid/covid-19-data.git>; WDI is coming from the WDI package in R. The owid-covid-data should be sufficient for our analysis, but we may need additional data from WDI, so we include WDI here in case we may need it in the future.
+We will use data from two sources: (1) Covid-19 related data (owid-covid data), which includes general covid cases and deaths information from JHU, some variables from World Bank Development Indicators (such as population density, GDP per capita), and some variables from CDC (such as ICU beds), (2) World Bank World Development Indicator.
+Covid-related data is coming from this repo:
+<https://github.com/owid/covid-19-data.git>; WDI is coming from the WDI
+package in R. The owid-covid-data should be sufficient for our analysis, but we may need additional data from WDI, so we include WDI here in case we may need it in the future.

 ## 2. Data